 The main scope of the Job Vacancies Survey as laid down in the regulation (EC) No. 453/2008 requires the regular quarterly production of statistics on community job vacancies.
-Enterprises are asked to provide average figures per quarter namely when it comes to the number of occupied posts together with the number of vacancies which arose during that quarter.
+Enterprises are asked to provide the number of vacancies available as at the reference date along with the number of occupied posts.

 Methodological description of survey